LabShengLi/nanome/README.md

 NANOME pipeline can be easily configured with different RAM, CPU/GPU resources schema to parallelly run methylation-calling tools.
 For optimal usage, we recommend running NANOME pipeline on HPC or cloud computing platform, e.g., google cloud platform (GCP).
 The basic hardware requirements are below:
 * GPU or CPU with 2+ cores.
 * RAM: 7+ GB per cpu.
 * Storage using HDD or SSD.
-Please ensure your storage before running the pipeline.
+Please ensure the storage before running the pipeline.

 ### Software requirements